- Alexa is a smart assistant, while the Echo is a smart speaker. The former is a virtual service, while the latter is a physical product.

 - VOICE CONTROL YOUR MUSIC – Stream songs from Amazon Music, Apple Music, Spotify, SiriusXM, and more.
 HD requires a compatible music streaming service.

 - SMART HOME HUB – Built-in hub to voice control compatible lights, locks, and sensors.
-Easily set up compatible Zigbee devices or select Ring Smart Lighting solar lights and bulbs.
+Easily set up compatible Zigbee and Matter devices or select Ring Smart Lighting solar lights and bulbs.

 - ALEXA IS READY TO HELP – Set timers, reminders, and alarms.
 Alexa answers questions like "Alexa, what time is it?"